aerospike/aerospike-client-c/tools/ael-gui/README.md

 ## probe.py — trace-invariant battery

-`./probe.py` drives `/eval` with a 33-case battery and mechanically checks trace invariants (span↔snippet agreement, depth==|path|, operand gating, outcome↔message, utf-8 span sanity) plus per-case expectations.
+`./probe.py` drives `/eval` with a 44-case battery and mechanically checks trace invariants (span↔snippet agreement, depth==|path|, operand gating, outcome↔message, utf-8 span sanity) plus per-case expectations.
 Run it after any change to the trace machinery; `-e '<ael>'` probes a single expression, `-v` prints passing traces too, `-b` targets a non-default GUI port.
 The same cases live in the UI's examples dropdown under "Trace-machinery cases".

+The battery doubles as a tripwire on the language surface: a rename that lands server-side without reaching here shows up as a case that stopped producing the diagnostic it was written for.
+The "Language surface" group in the dropdown covers the ratified round — `:LOCAL`, `toInt`/`toFloat`, the mandatory named parameters on `pow`/`log`/`findBit*`, and `+` as the string concatenation operator.